siliconvalley4u/edpl/README.md

 # Enterprise Data Pipeline
-Enterprise Data Pipeline is Big Data Application to move data from source to destination.
-Source and destination can be Databases or HDFS Clusters.
+- Enterprise Data Pipeline is Big Data Application to move data from source to destination.
+- Source and destination can be Databases or HDFS Clusters.
+- Data Analytic

-#Current available tasks for moving data:
+#Current Available Tasks for Moving Data:
 - ```MySQL/PostgresSQL => HDFS/Hive/HBase/Spark```

 ## Prerequisite: